-- 1. Discuss the issue with their instructor.
-Every attempt should be made by both the student and the faculty member to resolve the issue at this level. - 2.
-If it is not resolved at the instructor level, unresolved complaints/grievances should be submitted in writing to the Program Director/Dean for the program of enrollment. - 3.
-If it is not resolved at the Director level, unresolved complaints/grievances should be submitted in writing to the Office of the Provost.
+1. Discuss the issue with their instructor.
+Both the student and the faculty member to resolve the issue at this level.

+- 2. If resolution does not occur at the instructor level, unresolved complaints should be submitted in writing to the Dean or Program Director/Lead for the program of enrollment. - 3.
+If the complaint is not resolved at the Director/Dean level, the unresolved complaint becomes a grievance and the Grievance Procedure (see below) will be followed.